 Figure 5.
-Secondary Electron micrographs of clamp S.214 fracture surfaces (a) x1000 and (b) x2000, acquired by SEM.
+Secondary electron micrographs of clamp S.214 fracture surfaces (a) x 1000 and (b) x 2000, acquired by SEM.
 Characteristic ductile fracture dimples cover most of the fracture surface.

-All of the examined reinforcement clamps exhibit very low hardness and their stress-strain curve exhibits the typical patterns of ductile fracture.
+All the examined reinforcement clamps exhibit very low hardness, and their stress–strain curve exhibits the typical patterns of ductile fracture.
 The measured ranges of hardness, tensile strength and % strain are given in Table 2.
-These values approximate relevant measurements by G. Varoufakis [25] on ancient T-clamps.
+These values approximate relevant measurements by Varoufakis [25] on ancient T-clamps.
 The reduced hardness is attributed to the low C and Si concentrations.
-In the case of Clamps S.214 and S.245, the tensile yield strength was also recorded and the Young's modulus is also presented.
-Upon fracture the clamps are more or less prone to a ductile fracture mechanism.
+In the case of clamps S.214 and S.245, the tensile yield strength was also recorded as well as the Young's modulus.
+Upon fracture, the clamps are more or less prone to a ductile fracture mechanism.

-Among the three examined steel clamps, S.214 was selected for more detailed examination, due to its extensive microstructure heterogeneity and its unique resemblance with the ancient materials characteristics [26].
-As can be observed on a polished cross-section (Fig. 3) the manufacturing process resulted in a composite material.
-It is evident that hypoeutectoid steel and a low carbon iron alloy sheets were cladded and folded.
-The metallographic observations after chemical etching reveal the various microstructure characteristics of the distinct zones A, B and C marked on Figure 4.
-The recrystallized grains of all zones testify to the absence of intense cold working processes during the manufacture process, which is in accordance with the low hardness values measured.
-The grain orientation of the thin superficial layer above zone A -not presented in the two OM photographs- indicates a final mild work hardening process of the surface.
-The fractography of S.214 clamp provides a variety of ductile fracture patterns, which is characterized by dimples (Fig. 5).
+Of the three examined steel clamps, S.214 was selected for more detailed examination because of its extensive microstructure heterogeneity and its unique resemblance to the ancient material characteristics [26].
+As can be observed on a polished cross section (Figure 3), the manufacturing process resulted in a composite material.
+It is evident that hypoeutectoid steel and the low-carbon iron-alloy sheets were cladded and folded.
+The metallographic observations after chemical etching reveal the various microstructure characteristics of the distinct zones A, B and C, marked on Figure 4.
+The recrystallised grains of all the zones testify to the absence of intense cold working processes during the manufacturing process, which is in accordance with the low-hardness values measured.
+The grain orientation of the thin superficial layer above zone A, not presented in the two optical microscope photographs, indicates a final mild work hardening process of the surface.
+The fractography of the S.214 clamp provides a variety of ductile fracture patterns, which is characterised by dimples (Figure 5).
 Some areas exhibit a more brittle fracture type.

 The electrochemical tests served the purpose of assessing the relative electrochemical reactivity of these restoration metals when exposed in an electrolyte that approaches the wetness conditions of their original corrosion environment and could enable corrosion reactivation.
-In addition, these measurements enable a more complete characterization of the restoration metals and their performance.
+In addition, these measurements enable a more complete characterisation of the restoration metals and their performance.